-This 1/2 acre rustic park highlights large boulders with petroglyphs.
+This .5 acre rustic park highlights large boulders with petroglyphs.
 The carved images left behind on the rocks tell the stories of ancient peoples.
 Many of these carved images are recognizable as human and animal forms and perhaps early trail maps.
 Help us preserve this unique and fragile cultural heritage.
 Look and observe but do not touch.

 No, they damage the turf and are NOT ALLOWED.

-Yes, there are outlets in the pavilion.
+Yes, there are outlets in most pavilions.
 The outlets are good for warming food and the use of a stereo.
 The outlets cannot accommodate the use of a bounce house.
 A bounce house must have its own generator.
 There are drinking fountains, but the use of hoses and water from a spigot are not available for the public to use.

-Call (435) 627-4530, or stop by our Parks Office (390 N. 3050 E., St. George) Mon-Fri between 8:00 a.m. - 5:00 p.m.
-Or do it online!
+Please call (435) 627-4530, or stop by our Parks Office (390 N. 3050 E., St. George) Mon-Fri between 8:00 a.m. - 5:00 p.m if you are having issues making reservations online.

 7:00 a.m.-11:00 a.m.; 12:00 p.m.-4:00 p.m.; and 5:00 p.m.- 9:00 p.m.